ArdonToonstra/visuvista/content/en/services/_index.md

       - "Before/During/After Comparisons"
       - "Compliance Reporting"
     details: "Keep your construction project on track with our comprehensive documentation services.
 Regular 3D scans provide accurate progress reports and help identify potential issues early."

+# Our Work Process
+process:
+  title: "Our Work Process"
+  description: "From scanning to visualization: 6 phases for perfect results"
+  phases:
+    - number: 1
+      title: "Phase 1: 3D Scanning (Current State)"
+      description: "We start on-site to measure the entire property and garden with 3D scanners, resulting in a 'Point Cloud' - an extremely accurate digital copy of the current state."
+    - number: 2
+      title: "Phase 2: 3D Modeling (Existing 'As-Is')"
+      description: "The Point Cloud is processed into an accurate 3D 'As-Is' model.
+This model serves as the foundation for the new design and prevents misunderstandings due to measurement errors."
+    - number: 3
+      title: "Phase 3: 3D Modeling (New 'To-Be')"
+      description: "Based on the 'As-Is' model, the new situation is designed.
+All specifications are processed: walls digitally removed, extensions modeled, new stairs and complete garden and pool design."
+    - number: 4
+      title: "Phase 4: Preliminary Presentation"
+      description: "On-site review moment: we walk through the 3D model together to check that all changes have been implemented correctly before final rendering."
+    - number: 5
+      title: "Phase 5: Visualization, Atmosphere & Lighting"
+      description: "When the 'To-Be' model is ready, final materials, global lighting and extra atmosphere are added for photorealistic visualizations."
+    - number: 6
+      title: "Phase 6: Final Presentation"
+      description: "Final feedback round on-site for details and material choices, followed by definitive delivery with high-quality photorealistic renders."

+# Deliverables
+deliverables:
+  title: "Deliverable Results"
+  description: "Complete digital package for your project"
+  items:
+    - title: "2D Floor Plans"
+      icon: "fa-solid fa-map"
+      description: "Scale-accurate floor plans of the new situation for all floors and garden.
+Essential for communication with contractors and municipality."
+    - title: "Interactive 3D Model"
+      icon: "fa-solid fa-cube"
+      description: "Complete 3D model that you can view yourself on computer or tablet.
+Contains all dimensions but without final materials."
+    - title: "Interior Renders (12 images)"
+      icon: "fa-solid fa-home"
+      description: "12 high-resolution (4K) photorealistic visualizations of the most important interior spaces: kitchen/living room, bathroom, stairs, special rooms."
+    - title: "Exterior Renders (8 images)"
+      icon: "fa-solid fa-tree"
+      description: "8 high-resolution (4K) visual images with all exterior details, garden and architectural elements."
+    - title: "3D Video Walkthrough"
+      icon: "fa-solid fa-video"
+      description: "90-120 second video animation showing a complete walkthrough of the renovated property."
+    - title: "360° Virtual Tour"
+      icon: "fa-solid fa-vr-cardboard"
+      description: "Interactive 360° virtual tour where you can navigate through the house at your own pace to examine all details."

+# Project Timeline
+project_timeline:
+  title: "Project Timeline"
+  duration: "5-6 weeks (with timely feedback)"
+  payment: "40% at start, 60% upon delivery"
+  revisions: "2 rounds included (€60/h extra)"

+# Call to Action
+cta:
+  title: "Ready to Transform Your Space?"
+  description: "Contact us today for a free consultation and discover how we can make your vision a reality."
+  button_label: "Get Free Consultation"
+  button_link: "/contact"
 ---